rattle99/coloricer/README.md

 ## How it works

-1. **Extract** — loads the image, resizes for performance, runs KMeans clustering in Oklab color space.
-Over-clusters to 4x the requested count, then uses farthest-first selection for maximum perceptual diversity.
-Optionally uses Felzenszwalb segmentation for region-aware extraction.
+1. **Extract** — KMeans clustering in Oklab color space, with farthest-first selection for perceptual diversity.
+Optional Felzenszwalb segmentation for region-aware extraction.
+Results are cached per-image.
-2. **Cache** — extraction results are cached by image content hash + params in `~/.cache/colorice/`.
-Same wallpaper with same settings skips re-extraction.
-3. **Mood transform** — adjusts chroma, lightness, and hue for the selected mood variant.
+2. **Mood transform** — adjusts chroma/lightness/hue per the selected mood (vibrant/muted/warm/cool).
-4. **Assign roles** — maps colors to 16 ANSI slots.
-In default (aesthetic) mode, sorts by chroma for wallpaper-matching palettes.
-In `--semantic` mode, enforces hue-zone mapping (red=slot 1, green=slot 2, etc.).
+3. **Assign roles** — maps colors to 16 ANSI slots, sorted by chroma so the palette tracks the wallpaper's character.
+Foregrounds enforce WCAG contrast against the background via binary search on Oklab lightness.
-5. **Enforce contrast** — binary search on Oklab lightness to meet WCAG contrast ratios against the background.
-6. **Validate** — warns about any ANSI color pairs that are too similar (pairwise Oklab distance check).
-7. **Apply** — renders templates with the scheme and runs post-apply hooks.
+4. **Apply** — renders templates with the scheme and runs post-apply hooks.

+## Troubleshooting

+- **"No templates configured"** — open `~/.config/colorice/config.toml` and uncomment the tools you want.
+- **Apply runs but apps don't change** — make sure each app's own config has the `include` / `source` / `colorscheme` directive (see step 3 of Quick start, and each template file's header).
+- **Hook fails for systemd-managed apps** — use `systemctl --user restart <app>` instead of `pkill <app>` (systemd will respawn it without your custom flags otherwise).
+- **Picom hook fails on slower machines** — increase the `sleep` value in the picom hook (default `0.5`).
+- **Color8 / comments look dim in some apps** — colorice enforces 4.5:1 against the terminal palette.
+Some apps bypass the terminal palette and hardcode their own colors (e.g. micro's default monokai theme uses hex values directly).
+Switch those apps to a colorscheme that uses ANSI named colors (e.g. `set colorscheme simple` in micro).

 ## File locations (XDG-compliant)